AUCompBio/Heyday-Script/README.md

 This year’s Hey Day will be hosted on October 14, 2020.

-#How Auburn tigers celebrate it !!!
+# This is how Auburn tigers celebrate it !!!
 Here is the link (http://sga.auburn.edu/hey-day/) how Auburn Tigers celebrate Hey Day.
 Have fun ON "Hey Day!